 Dalila Jusic-LaBerge is a licensed marriage and family therapist practicing in California.
 Dalila graduated from UCLA, and got her master’s degree in clinical psychology from Pepperdine University.
 She is the owner of Be Here & Now Counseling and Relationship Academy and has been practicing since 2006, working with individuals, couples, and families.
 Dalila currently offers online therapy services in the state of California.

 Her expertise is helping women with relationships.
 She believes love is one of the most important concepts in life, and yet it’s so trivialized.
 She thinks people are shamed to think that they shouldn’t openly express that they want love in their life.
 But really love is the cause of everything.
 Our caretaker’s love is what makes us a certain way.
 Similarly, when our parents are unable to love us the way we needed to be loved, we suffer in the relationships when we are adults.

 She grew up in former Yugoslavia, a socialist country where women were considered to be equal to men, Dalila’s seen that patriarchic values were still prominent.
 Women have the same legal rights as men do, but there are so many messages that both men and women get about how they should be in this world.

 Women’s behaviors and worldviews are especially scrutinized.
 Since tribal societies, women were considered a commodity.
 Although we don’t express this openly, this kind of mentality is still deep down in people’s psyche.
 Moreover, parents raise women to be “nice girls,” which makes it very hard for women to focus on their own wellbeing.
-This awareness led Dalila to be passionate about women’s mental health.
+This awareness led Dalila to be passionate about women’s mental health and healthy relationships.